trezor/trezor-suite/docs/packages/connect/methods/getAccountInfo.md

 -   `contractFilter` — `string` Ethereum-like accounts only: get ERC20 token info and balance
 -   `marker` — `{ ledger: number, seq: number }` XRP accounts only, transaction history page marker
 -   `defaultAccountType` — `'normal' | 'segwit' | 'legacy'` Bitcoin-like accounts only: specify which account group is displayed as default in popup, subject of `Using discovery`
+-   `suppressBackupWarning` - `boolean` By default, this method will emit an event to show a warning if the wallet does not have a backup.
+This option suppresses the message.

 ### Example